 Inclusion of a Channel Switch Wrapper element

+NOTE – The list of elements for critical update advertised by a broadcast addressed WUR Wake-up frame aligns with the list of elements for critical update advertised in Check Beacon field in the TIM frame(s) (see 11.2.3.15 (TIM Broadcast)).(#3061).

 The WUR AP shall include the current value of the BSS Parameter Update Counter in the WUR Parameter field in the WUR Operation element.
 The WUR AP shall include a WUR Operation element in the WUR Mode Setup frames if the Counter value in the WUR Operation element has been recently updated.